Yellow House (Venezuela)

 The Casa Amarilla de Caracas (English: Yellow House) is a 19th Century neoclassical building in Plaza Bolívar, Caracas and in front of the Santa Ana Cathedral, in the city's main historic quarter.

-Originally, it served as the headquarters of the Royal Jail of Caracas and the City Council but, after being reformed, it was used as the government palace and official residence of presidents including Francisco Linares Alcántara and Cipriano Castro.
-Since 1912 it has been the headquarters of the Ministry of Foreign Affairs.
+Originally, it served as the headquarters of the Royal Jail of Caracas and the City Council but, after being reformed, it was used from 1877 to 1904 as the government palace and official residence of presidents including Francisco Linares Alcántara and Cipriano Castro.
+Since 1912, it has been the headquarters of the Ministry of Foreign Affairs.
 On 16 February 1979, the Yellow House was designated a National Historical Monument.

 History

 In the first known plans of Caracas, drawn up by the Governor Juan de Pimentel in around 1578, the original site was a quarter of a block and was occupied by a house.
 This house was probably only a modest construction of bahareque and horcones.
 In 1689, part of that lot was acquired by the Caracas city council for the heirs of Antonio de Tovar to build the new city prison, opened in 1696.
 The south side of the plot became the property of the council in 1704, after a land swap with Isabel María Xedler.
 On this site the new headquarters of the City council, finished in December 1750, was built.

 The House of the Cabildo was the location of the protests of 19 April 1810, when canon José Cortés de Madariaga stood on its balconies and signalled the people of Caracas to disavow Captain General Vicente Emparan, in what is known as the first step to Venezuelan Independence.
 This event was recorded in contemporary writings, with the original kept and exhibited in the Santa Rosa Chapel of Lima of the Municipal Palace.

 The earthquake of 26 March 1812 affected the building, which remained in ruins for decades and affecting the seat of the City Council, with the reconstruction taking four years.
 In 1841, Congress approved the sale of both buildings from the Municipality to the National Government, allocating them as the seat of the government.
 After its renovation, the building was inaugurated in 1842 under the presidency of the General José Antonio Páez.